amirrajan/survivingtheappstore/manuscript/developer-logs.md

 and making it easy for artists to promote their own works is a big deal.

+#Postmortem

+Patreon is another means of how I support those that support me.
+It's such a simple token of support to give to things they care about.
+There are creative minds out there that want to make a living with what they enjoy doing.
+Contrinbuting to their Patreon is a means for you to do that.

-#Jan 1, 2014: First Check From Apple
+#Day 209 - Jan 1, 2014: First Check From Apple

 First check comes in.
 The grand totals for the month of November: